ghoti143/bible-study/README.md

 # Bible Study

-### 1 sentence summaries of each chapter from the narrative books:
+### Bullet point summaries of each chapter from the narrative books:

 - Genesis
 - Exodus